-The history of maple syrup begins with the American Indians who invented it.
-At the first signs of spring, tribes would make their way to the sugar bush (maple tree forest) to tap maple trees.
+The history of maple syrup begins with the Indigenous groups who invented it.
+At the first signs of spring, tribes would make their way to the sugarbush (maple tree forest) to tap maple trees.

 Tribes allowed the collected sap to freeze and thaw several times.
 They threw away the ice that formed, knowing it was only water because the sugar in the sap wouldn't freeze.
 This freezing process meant less cooking time.

-While most people stop at the syrup stage, American Indians continued to cook it down until it became sugar.
+Indigenous groups continued to cook the syrup down until it became sugar.
 Sugar is much lighter to carry, not as messy if spilled, and doesn't spoil like syrup.
 Some tribes also cooked syrup into a taffy, which was used as an energy food while traveling.

 Syrup Becomes Popular During and After WWII

-American Indians taught European settlers how to make maple syrup, but it didn't become popular in Minnesota until World War II and after when sugar rations were put in place, forcing people to find other sugar sources.
+Indigenous groups taught European settlers how to make maple syrup, but it didn't become popular in Minnesota until World War II and after, when sugar rations were put in place, forcing people to find other sugar sources.

 From Sap to Syrup

 Sap from sugar maple trees is made up of about 2% sugar and 98% water.
 In order to increase the sweetness and turn it into syrup, some of the water content has to be removed.
-You can do this using the freezing method that American Indians used, or you can boil the sap from the beginning.
+You can do this using the freezing method that Indigenous peoples used, or you can boil the sap from the beginning.